 The sword, about a foot long, was discovered by archaeologists at the historic site of the former Beamish and Crawford brewery in 'the Rebel City.'

-Believed to have been used by female weavers, the 1,000-year-old sword made of wood is heavily designed and has astounded those who found it with its pristine condition.
+Believed to have been used by female weavers, the 1,000-year-old sword made of wood is heavily designed and has astounded those who found it in its pristine condition.

 Crafted entirely from yew, the hilt of the Viking sword is carved with faces associated with the Ringerike style of Viking art, a style that dates to the 11th century.

 The sword was unearthed during recent excavations at the South Main Street site and consultant archaeologist Dr. Maurice Hurley said it was one of the several Viking artifacts of "exceptional significance" to be discovered at the excavation.

 Other finds included intact ground plans of 19 Viking houses, remnants of central hearths, and bedding material.
-These finds have convinced archeologists that the influence the Vikings had in Cork city has been underappreciated, that it may be comparable to that in Dublin and Waterford.
+These findings have convinced archeologists that the influence the Vikings had in Cork City has been underappreciated and that it may be comparable to that in Dublin and Waterford.

 "For a long time there was a belief that the strongest Viking influence was in Dublin and Waterford, but the full spectrum of evidence shows that Cork was in the same cultural sphere and that its development was very similar," Hurley told RTÉ.